-In step 4, you execute and test the program.
+In the fourth step, you execute and test the program.

-In the following sections, you are going to build upon the preceding steps by adding more functionality to the COBOL data structure designed in step 1 of this example.
-Then, steps 2 and 3 are repeated as necessary.
+The following sections explain how-in several stages-you can build upon the preceding steps by adding increasingly more functionality to the COBOL data structure (designed in step 1 of this example), and then compiling and running the program after each stage.

-First, the original program fragment is developed into a working COBOL program that calls the xmlif library.
+In the first stage, the original program fragment is developed into a working COBOL program that calls the xmlif library.
 Next, the XML EXPORT FILE statement is used to create an XML document from the contents of the data structure.
 Finally, the XML document is fully populated with data values.
 With each iteration, the program is recompiled and the cobtoxml utility is executed in order to produce the necessary model files.